🇧🇪

 Very Common

-Traditional Belgian ales are often clarified with isinglass — a fining agent derived from dried fish bladder that leaves no visible trace in the finished beer.
-Filtered lagers and golden ales at café draught taps are the most likely to use fining agents; practices vary by brewery and batch.
-Bottle-conditioned lambics and gueuze styles are typically unfined by their natural spontaneous fermentation process and are generally vegan-friendly, but this is not universal — confirm with the brewery or check Barnivore for specific brands.
+Traditional Belgian ales are often clarified with isinglass, a fining agent derived from dried fish bladder that leaves no visible trace in the finished beer.
+Filtered lagers and golden ales at cafe draught taps are the most likely to use fining agents.
+Bottle-conditioned lambics and gueuze styles are typically unfined by their natural spontaneous fermentation process and are generally vegan-friendly, though this is not universal.
+Confirm with the brewery or check Barnivore for specific brands.

 Butter Sauces in Brasseries